 Get value of loginSAML from users table based on the user id, reference id and reference kind.
 If value is there then it indicates that, there is no requirement of password in order to update the user detail or add new user.
 If value is not there then, check for the reference kind is ISPID, if it is so, then get loginSAML from ISP.
 If loginSAML is there again password is not required to update/add user.

 If user type is PSPID, then get his/her ISP value and if ISP is FEDICT then exclude main user for further procedure.

+Page having user creation mode

 If page having user creation mode and user type is ISPID then get ISPLIST and PSPIDLIST from USERS based on reference kind ISPID.
 These ISP list is used in input control for ISP list (see page rendering section for more details).